-OS/2 Warp 4 and WorkSpace On-Demand R2 provide you with the operating system platform for coexistence of legacy applications with new Java applications.
+OS/2 Warp 4 and WorkSpace On-Demand 2.0 provide you with the operating system platform for coexistence of legacy applications with new Java applications.
 IBM Services are available for assessment, planning, implementation, deployment, and defect support assistance.

-IBM has recently announced a statement of direction for the IBM Network Client Manager, a cross-platform middleware solution that provides server-based management for a broad range of client platforms and applications.
+WorkSpace On-Demand 3.0, provides you with cross-platform, server-based client management.
 Customers are discovering that centralized control of clients and applications can reduce help desk call volumes, speed application and update deployment, and lower costs.
-For example, customers with large OS/2 deployments might have hundreds of desktop applications across the enterprise, many of which might not be management-approved.
-Server-based management allows administrators to decide which applications are authorized as shared, public applications, to rapidly deploy the application proliferation while helping reduce the cost of ownership.
+For example, customers with large deployments might have hundreds of desktop applications across the enterprise, many of which might not be management-approved.
+Server-based management allows administrators to decide which applications are authorized as shared, public applications, to rapidly deploy the applications and to "lock-down" the desktop, eliminating unauthorized application proliferation while helping reduce the cost of ownership.